bookofproofs/bookofproofs.github.io/_sources/history/19th-century/neugebauer.md

 * This was completed in 1929, with support from the Rockefeller Foundation, and Courant and Neugebauer jointly directed the Institute until 1932.
 * However, Neugebauer had before this started the first of two projects which would be among the most important contributions anyone has made to mathematics.
 * In 1931 the first issue of Zentralblatt für Matematik  appeared, edited by Neugebauer.
-* However, the political situation in Germany as the Nazis came to power was to bring about changes which completely changed the course of Neugebauer's career.
 * I'm sure that Neugebauer is right, yet his very quote may aid us a little in our understanding of the situation.
 * Fortunately Neugebauer had a good friend in Harald Bohr, and he invited Neugebauer to move to the University of Copenhagen in January 1934.
 * Neugebauer took the editorial office of Zentralblatt für Matematik  to Copenhagen with him and from 1934 until 1938 Zentralblatt  continued to flourish from its headquarters there.